iamdarkness404/free/README.md

 ## ***About Lite ***:

-Lite is a python based OLD ID CLONE  script.
+Free is a python based OLD ID CLONE  script.
 You can clone unlimited OLD ID  by using this tool.
 This tool works on any Android devices without root.

 ## Install on Termux :
 ```